jleguen/aoc-2023/README.md

 We know the second part usually uses much bigger numbers than the first one.
 Directly use algebra instead of brute force :)
 ### [Day 7](https://adventofcode.com/2023/day/7)
+Quick and dirty, but broke part1 to be able to pass part2.

 ### [Day 8](https://adventofcode.com/2023/day/8)
 * Part1 : Brute force, simply follow the network